michaelgrn/LinkedinTFIDF/README.md

 # LinkedinTFIDF

-It is common knowledge that keywords are an important part of job listings and resume writing.
-Given this ground truth, I have decided to collect a corpus of jobs that I have applied to and peform a TF-IDF analysis on this corpus.
-The results of this experiment give me insight into the common keywords being used in the jobs that I have applied to and can be applied to the crafting of my resume and cover letters.
+Recognizing keywords in job postings is an important part of writing relevant resumes and cover letters.
+One way to determine the relative importance of keywords in a corpus of texts is through the statistical analysus of word distribution.